AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/004-panic-attack.md

 The lady  next to me tapped my hand and I turned to look at her pulling out an ear bud.
 "Can you turn that down?"

 "No."  I said then stuck it back in my ear, pulled my hood up over my head and pretended I didn't exist in this world.
 And I didn't.
-I drifted into a drea
+I drifted into my subconscious reliving all the memories of Alex.
+It wasn't sleep I sought, it was the comfort of my blue-eyed boy who had gotten me through my suicidal days.
+The fear was raging through my blood again.
+I found him in the memories.
+Found him where I was in a corner floating on ____.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTkyMzkyOTExLDE3OTk4NTI0MjYsODM1Nj
+eyJoaXN0b3J5IjpbMTI3NTIwMTc3MSwxNzk5ODUyNDI2LDgzNT
-A3NjEzLDc2NTQ4MTk2NiwtMTE3NTgxNTI5MiwtODIyNDYxMjI0
+YwNzYxMyw3NjU0ODE5NjYsLTExNzU4MTUyOTIsLTgyMjQ2MTIy
-LDY4MTk5NjUwMSwtODE2MzY5NDEwLDQ3ODkxMzQyNSwxMDQxMz
+NCw2ODE5OTY1MDEsLTgxNjM2OTQxMCw0Nzg5MTM0MjUsMTA0MT
-E3MTI2LDEwMzU2MjAyNzksMTkxODk0NDMzMl19
+MxNzEyNiwxMDM1NjIwMjc5LDE5MTg5NDQzMzJdfQ==
 -->